daknuett/PyQCS/README.rst

 Unlike other simulators PyQCS focuses on the state: Users start from a state, modify the state (using circuits) and then either look at the state or sample from the state.
 This direct access to the state is useful when debugging circuits or when considering physical problems.
-However, it slows down compuations.
+However, it can slow down compuations.

 Using PyQCS
 ===========